Why Kristen Stewart would make the most badass Batgirl

 K-Stew has not only proved her range as an actor since starring in her early movie Panic Room, but has built up a reputation as a feminist icon who isn’t afraid to call out sexist bullshit when she sees it.
 Just like young movie fans across the world look up to Gal Gadot and her depiction of Wonder Woman, we believe Kristen would make the perfect Batgirl and consequently a solid role model for young female fans across the globe.

-Up until recent times, typical female superhero characters have been depicted as spandex-wearing, big-boobed, luscious-lipped, dick-lengtheners for their male counterparts – hell, Batgirl was only initially introduced as a love interest following speculation over the homoerotic subtext in the depiction of the relationship between Batman and Robin (which should’ve been allowed to flourish on its own, in our opinion).
+Up until recent times, typical female superhero characters have been depicted as spandex-wearing, big-boobed, luscious-lipped, d^&*-lengtheners for their male counterparts – heck, Batgirl was only initially introduced as a love interest following speculation over the homoerotic subtext in the depiction of the relationship between Batman and Robin (which should’ve been allowed to flourish on its own, in our opinion).

 This has started to change as the women of the comic book cinematic universes are portrayed as ferocious warriors who are (shock, horror) actually capable of fighting their own battles rather than simply standing around pouting as they wait for their swinging dicks to return – but we have yet to see a gender-fluid superhero enjoying their own movie.